dbirks/slack-emoji-typer/README.md

 Add to your `~/.netrc` file:

 ```
-machine slack.com login xoxc-your-token-here
+machine slack.com login xoxd-your-cookie-here
 ```

-### Getting Your Slack Token
+### Getting Your Slack Cookie

-⚠️ **Security Warning**: Keep your token secret and never share it.
+⚠️ **Security Warning**: Keep your cookie secret and never share it.

-1. Open Slack in your web browser
+1. Open your Slack workspace in a web browser
 2. Open Developer Tools (F12)
-3. Go to the Network tab
+3. Go to Application/Storage → Cookies → your workspace domain
-4. Refresh the page or perform any action
-5. Look for requests to `slack.com/api/`
-6. In the request headers, find the `Authorization: Bearer xoxc-...` header
-7. Copy the token (everything after `Bearer`)

-Alternative method using cookies:

-1. Open Developer Tools → Application/Storage tab
-2. Find the `d` cookie for your Slack workspace
+4. Find the cookie named `d` and copy its value
-3. The value starts with `xoxc-`
+5. The cookie value starts with `xoxd-`

 ## Usage